matheusschittini/enem-2025-mathematics-numpy/README.md

 - Descriptive statistics for Mathematics scores
 - Score distribution by performance ranges
 - Mathematics performance by exam state
-- Mathematics performance by school administrative dependency
+- Mathematics performance among state, municipal, federal, and private schools
 - Mathematics performance by school location
 - Ranking of the 50 exam municipalities with the highest mean Mathematics scores